-The WIDA™ Consortium is a non-profit cooperative group whose purpose is to develop standards and assessments that meet and exceed the goals of No Child Left Behind (NCLB) and promote educational equity for English language learners (ELLs).
+The WIDA™ Consortium is a non-profit cooperative group whose purpose is to develop standards and assessments that promote educational equity for English language learners (ELLs).
 Through standards, assessments, research, and professional development, WIDA™ provides meaningful tools and information to educators working with ELLs that are anchored in research-based practices for serving these diverse learners.
 Saint Paul Public Schools uses WIDA resources to inform services for EL students.

 The documents below from WIDA™ synopsize the beliefs of the Office of Multilingual Learning which values and honors the assets, contributions, and potential of linguistically diverse students.